sillytuna/eufloriarpg-docs/docs/source/autoapi/Clay/Game/Mod/Entities/Entity/index.rst

     .. dn:method:: Clay.Game.Mod.Entities.Entity.DamagedBy(Clay.Game.Mod.Entities.Entity, System.Single, Weapon, System.Boolean, System.Boolean)

+        Call to inflict damage on this entity.

+        :param attacker: The instigator of this damage
         :type attacker: Clay.Game.Mod.Entities.Entity

+        :param damage: How much damage to apply
         :type damage: System.Single

+        :param weapon: The weapon that belongs to the attacker dealing this damage.
         :type weapon: Weapon

+        :param effectHandled: If you are performing manual Effects, you should pass true to this method
         :type effectHandled: System.Boolean

+        :param fxHandled: If you are performing manual FX, you should pass true to this method
         :type fxHandled: System.Boolean

         :rtype: System.Boolean
+        :return: True if this method inflicts damage, False otherwise

         .. code-block:: csharp